-2. The tester inserts a removable media device (CD-, DVD-, USB-Sticks and/or USB-Storage drives) in the network product.
+The tester prepares a removable media device (e.g. CD, DVD, USB-Sticks and/or USB-Storage drives) that contain any kind of autostart file suitable for this port type.

+The tester inserts the prepared media device into the network product under test.